Child Abuse Solicitors

 The key to any claim is evidence from independent medical experts, usually a psychiatrist in child abuse cases.
 He or she will interview you and prepare a report detailing the harm inflicted.
 Such reports enable courts to decide how much compensation you should receive.
-Courts can award anything from £5,000 to £80,000, depending on the severity of the abuse, the length of time endured and the psychological problems resulting from it.
+The amount the court will award will depend on the severity of the abuse, the length of time endured and the psychological problems resulting from it.

 In some cases evidence from other medical experts may be required in order to comment on physical injuries the abuse has caused.
 If your schooling has been affected and you haven’t been able to achieve your potential occupationally, we may need to instruct an educational psychologist.
 In some cases, loss of earnings can make up the largest part of a claim.
 We have succeeded in recovering damages for hundreds of thousands of pounds using such evidence.

 If you think you may have a claim, please get in touch online or by calling 020 7288 4800 for free, confidential advice.